-To understand the idiosyncrasy of his designs, it is vital to know his deep-rooted link with the cinematographic and theatrical world from which a multitude of references are born that meet in each of his lamps.
-Attracted since his adolescence by the assembly processes of machinery, he begins to collect disparity of pieces of an industrial nature that combined together will give shape to his designs.
-In the artist's hands, the meaning of the object acquires a new dimension that has its roots in the industrial aesthetics of films such as Terry Gillian's Brazil or theater companies such as La Fura dels Baus, where he would collaborate.
-In this regard, the fragmented pieces that are interwoven under a robotic and machinist appearance, turn their lamps into artifacts that could well have appeared as props in the futuristic feature films of the 1950s.
-However, in his creative development close to artisan production, he is radically opposed to the dehumanization and serialization that the industrial model entails. .
+To understand the idiosyncrasy of his designs, it is vital to know his deep-rooted link with the world of cinema and theatre from which a multitude of references are born that come together in each of his lamps.
+Attracted by the assembly processes of machinery since his adolescence, he begins to collect a variety of pieces of an industrial nature that combined together will give shape to his designs.
+In the hands of the artist, the meaning of the object acquires a new dimension that has its roots in the industrial aesthetics of films such as Terry Gillian's “Brazil” or theatre companies such as “Fura dels Baus”, with whom he would eventually collaborate.
+In this sense, the fragmented pieces that are interwoven under a robotic and machine-like appearance, turn his lamps into artifacts that could well have been featured as props in the futuristic feature films of the fifties.
+However, his creative development, with links to artisanal production, radically opposes the dehumanization and serialization that the industrial model entails.

 In each of his surprising creations, Miguel Ángel takes us back to the idea of beauty unveiled by the French poet Lautréamont and later used by surrealist artists according to whom beauty lies "in the fortuitous encounter of an umbrella with a sewing machine on a dissection table.
 "Based on this approach and without giving up the intrinsic utilitarianism of the object created, Miguel Ángel incorporates human emotions, organic forms and our irrational world into a diversity of pre-existing objects that, in their unusual associations, are reborn as metaphors.
 From this point of view, the ability to create atmospheres and environments that directly influence our perception transform this object into the ideal vehicle through which a series of pieces that would individually be inert are brought to life and are given a soul.